Efficient and Physically-Consistent Modeling of Reconfigurable Electromagnetic Structures: REMS Modeling Method

 \subsection{Obtaining the Model Parameters}

 In order to obtain the model parameters describing the RF frontend and the tuning network, one can, for example, use simulations, measurements, or datasheets of the respective components.
 Which method is best suited depends on the application and is therefore not discussed further.
 Instead, we now explain how to extract the model parameters characterizing the radiating structure operator~$\oper{S}_\up{R}$ from a \emph{single} full-wave EM simulation.
 A full-wave EM simulation can, for example, be conducted with Ansys HFSS~\cite{ansys_hffs}.
 We demonstrate how to obtain the model parameters for both reciprocal and non-reciprocal radiating structures.
+As derived in~Section~\ref{sec:radiating_structure_and_far_field}, the operator~$\oper{S}_\up{R}$ from \fref{eq:matrix_SF} is fully characterized by the matrix~$\mat{S}_{\up{R}_\up{RR}}\in\mathbb{C}^{M\times M}$ and the three kernels~$\vect{s}_{\up{R}_\up{FR}}:[M]\times\Omega\rightarrow\mathbb{C}^2$,~$\vect{s}_{\up{R}_\up{RF}}:[M]\times\Omega\rightarrow\mathbb{C}^2$, and~$\mat{S}_{\up{R}_\up{FF}}:\Omega\times\Omega\rightarrow\mathbb{C}^{2\times 2}$.
+Unfortunately, the three kernels are, in general, infinite-dimensional and therefore cannot be represented by a computer.
+Consequently, we show how to obtain the matrix~$\mat{S}_{\up{R}_\up{RR}}$ and the corresponding \emph{sampled kernels}, which can be stored using a finite number of complex values.